Status: affected by circulating vaccine-derived poliovirus 1 (cVDPV1)

 Polio this week in Yemen

 - No case of circulating vaccine-derived poliovirus type 1 (cVDPV1) was reported this week.
-There are 33 cVDPV1 cases reported in the country so far.
+There are two cases reported in 2021 and a total of 34 altogether.

 - Read our Yemen country page for more information.